amclark42/so-youre-planning-to-vote-2020/README.md

   * Make sure you’re using a ballpoint pen with dark ink.
   * Make sure your marks heavy and dark.
   * Try not to give anyone any excuse to say that your ballot is invalid.
-* Do *not* take a photo of your ballot unless you know your state allows it. ([Law&Crime.com](https://lawandcrime.com/high-profile/are-voting-selfies-legal-we-have-the-answer-in-all-50-states/))
+* Do *not* take a photo of your ballot, unless you know your state allows it. ([Law&Crime.com](https://lawandcrime.com/high-profile/are-voting-selfies-legal-we-have-the-answer-in-all-50-states/))
-  * However, you do have the right to talk about who you voted for.
+  * However, you do have the right to talk about who you voted for, as long as it’s outside the polling place.
 * If you’re voting in person, try to do so during off-peak times.
     * Follow guidelines on reducing the spread of Covid-19. ([CDC](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html))
-    * ... <!-- If you're disenfranchised at your polling place... -->
+    * If you are harassed, told you cannot vote, or turned away, here are some options you can take: ([American Civil Liberties Union](https://www.aclu.org/sites/default/files/field_pdf_file/kyr-voterintimidation-v03.pdf), [Lambda Legal](https://www.lambdalegal.org/vote))
+      * Try to find and get help from a volunteer poll observer.
+      * Call the National Election Protection Hotline, 1-866-OUR-VOTE.
+      * Call the U.S. Department of Justice Voting Rights Hotline, 1-800-253-3931. ([U.S. DoJ, Civil Rights Division, Voting Section](https://www.justice.gov/crt/voting-section))
+      * If you can’t get assistance, request a provisional ballot.
+Your ballot will be kept and, once you prove your eligibility, your vote will be counted.
     * If it’s time for the polls to close and you haven’t voted yet, *remain in line.* If you leave, you will not be able to cast a ballot in person.
 * Tell people that you’ve voted!
   * Voting is always important, but this year it’s *really* important.